 Innovators have come from all over the world in the fields of education, technology, engineering, tactile graphics, and literacy.
 This is the only prize to foster and reward innovation in the area of braille and tactile literacy for the blind and deaf blind communities.

-The Touch of Genius Prize for Innovation is provided through support from The Gibney Family Foundation.
-The Gibney Family Foundation supports non-profit organizations that are dedicated to assisting the blind and those who are otherwise challenged.
+The Touch of Genius Prize for Innovation is funded through support from The Gibney Family Foundation, since inception in 2007.
+The Gibney Family Foundation supports non-profit organizations to help them develop sustainable products and provide services or support.

 This prize was developed to inspire an innovator to continue the promotion of braille literacy for blind and deafblind people worldwide.
 The publication of Louis Braille: A Touch of Genius by National Braille Press was a huge success in promoting braille literacy to a wider audience.
 The promotion surrounding the book provided a springboard for launching the Touch of Genius Prize, providing the exposure needed to inspire an innovator.